Culture of Los Angeles: Cuisine

 Los Angeles is the home of the Cobb Salad, invented in the Brown Derby restaurant in Hollywood, the French-Dip sandwich, originated early in the 20th century by either Cole's Pacific Electric Buffet or Phillippe's—both of which still exist downtown, the ice blended coffee drink by Coffee Bean & Tea Leaf and Original Tommy's Hamburger.
 In 2018, PETA declared Los Angeles to be the "most vegan-friendly city" in the world.

 The strength of the city's scene is in "ethnic" dining and it is considered to be one of the most dynamic scenes in the world in terms of range and depth.
-Los Angeles has an enormous variety of restaurants.
+The DineLA Restaurant Week offers twice a year a sample of the enormous variety of restaurants in Los Angeles.
 In its predominantly African American neighborhoods are soul food restaurants such as Roscoe's House of Chicken and Waffles.
 According to Oxford Encyclopedia of Food and Drink in America, Los Angeles "remains the United States's preeminent city to eat regional Mexican food."
 The city of Glendale has among the highest concentration of Armenian restaurants in the country.

 Given its close proximity to Asia and constant flow of Asian immigrants, Asian food has a large foothold in Los Angeles.
 Japanese, Chinese, Vietnamese, Korean and Thai restaurants are extremely common place.
 Japanese food in particular is a staple of Los Angeles' haute cuisine scene with places like Urasawa in Beverly Hills, Nobu in Malibu and Koi in Hollywood.
 California-styled cuisine is considered to be highly influenced by Asian seafood, as well as by Mediterranean cooking.
 The popularity of Asian food inspired food festivals such as 626 Night Market in Arcadia, where vendors sell traditional night market foods such as stinky tofu and skewers as well as modern fusion food such as ramen burgers and pho tacos.